Minh-Ng/pi-tasks/README.md

 - **7 LLM-callable tools** — `TaskCreate`, `TaskList`, `TaskGet`, `TaskUpdate`, `TaskOutput`, `TaskStop`, `TaskExecute` — matching Claude Code's exact tool specs and descriptions
 - **Persistent widget** — live task list above the editor with `✔`/`◼`/`◻` status icons, task numbers (`#1`, `#2`, …), strikethrough for completed tasks, star spinner (`✳✽`) for active tasks with elapsed time and token counts
-- **System-reminder injection** — periodic `<system-reminder>` nudges injected into the upcoming LLM request (via the `context` hook, transient and never persisted) when task tools haven't been used recently (matches Claude Code's behavior exactly)
+- **System-reminder injection** — periodic `<system-reminder>` nudges injected into the upcoming LLM request (via the `context` hook, transient and never persisted) when task tools haven't been used recently, or when a task is left stuck `in_progress` after a text-only turn.
+Shaped after Claude Code's todo reminders — an empty-list nudge or a JSON echo of the current list (capped at 10 tasks)
 - **Prompt guidelines** — workflow contract encoded in tool descriptions, nudging the LLM at the point of tool use
 - **Dependency management** — bidirectional `blocks`/`blockedBy` relationships with warnings for cycles, self-deps, and dangling references
 - **Shared task lists** — multiple pi sessions can share a file-backed task list for agent team coordination